John5en/John5en/README.md

 I am a Front End Developer student at Noroff, and I am about to finish my first year.

 Want to see what i have been working on?
-Here is my portfolio webpage:
+Here is my portfolio webpage: link.
+Sites are still works in progress, and may or may not recieve changes.

 <!--
 **John5en/John5en** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.